mabel-dev/opteryx.dev/docs/get-started/guides/polars-and-opteryx.md

 ## Opteryx to Polars

-Opteryx can output results as Pandas DataFrames using the `.polars()` result-conversion method.
+Opteryx can output results as Polars DataFrames using the `.polars()` result-conversion method.

 ~~~python
 import opteryx